Learn to Dive Lessons(5-11)

 Yes, indeed!
 A diving parent (some years ago), started a club for her kids, and paid for the pool time with a couple of other kids fees.
 Great idea?

 Result: Dismal.
 Don't Coach your kids.
 Seriously, there are a few programs out there, and pricing at Valley Dive is very reasonable for the personal attention that Athletes receive.
-Valley Dive also prepares Athletes for transfer to some of the top Diving programs at UCLA and USC and Mission Viejo, when their basics have been completed, and if the Athlete is able to make the next jump monetarily, added driving, and many extra hours required.
+Valley Dive also prepares Athletes for transfer to some of the top Diving programs at UCLA and USC and Mission Viejo, when their basics have been completed, and if the Athlete is able/ready to make the next athletic jump (time commitment, monetary commitment, added driving, and many extra hours required.
 In short, there are no bargains in Sports, however, cost is relative to the goals in mind.

 "But... what is the BEST program?, you know, so they will be the best, because I want value for my money, and I want my kids to be the best!"

 There is no "Best".
 As there are different Athletes, Parents, Coaches, so there are also different programs.
 Diving is a long-term sport, not a weekend fling.
 If a child stays with diving, they will have friends for life, and enjoy a very good group of University Athletes.
 When beginning any activity or sport, find a group and a coach that is comfortable & interested in your child.
 Anyone promoting their club as the "best" should be scrutinized carefully as each program has its pros and cons, for a unique fit for your family situation.
 Egos aside, endless training (work), will not fix an athlete that has underlying technique issues, fear or performance issues (often a problem is acerbated or locked in place by a bad coach or team).
 Ideally, find a program that will focus on the holistic development of your athlete.

 Keep in mind, Being Very Good at one thing is important for self-definition, progression, and self-worth, AND